AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/seq_file.rst

 between the calls to start() and stop(), so holding a lock during that time is a reasonable thing to do.
 The seq_file code will also avoid taking any other locks while the iterator is active.

+The iterater value returned by start() or next() is guaranteed to be passed to a subsequent next() or stop() call.
+This allows resources such as locks that were taken to be reliably released.
+There is *no* guarantee that the iterator will be passed to show(), though in practice it often will be.

 Formatted output